-As a source for salary and growth comparison, the City looks to Texas Municipal Retirement System utilizing their annual Actuarial report as of December 31, 2022.
+As a source for salary and growth comparison, the City looks to the Texas Municipal Retirement System utilizing their annual Actuarial report as of December 31, 2022.
 The chart compares Duncanville with 14 other cities in the DFW area of similar size and proximity.
-The average payroll takes into consideration how many active contributing members in the system for the city, as well as the estimated annual payroll.
+The average payroll takes into consideration how many active contributing members in the system for the city, as well as the estimate annual payroll.
 Duncanville ranks 4th out of 15 (1 being the lowest on average and 15 being the highest).

-A compensation study was performed in 2022-23 budget year.
+A compensation study was performed in the 2022-23 budget year.
 The purpose of the study was to compare pay plans for internal equity as well as external competitiveness.
 Salary and pay plan adjustments were recommended in two (2) phases.
 The first phase was approved and implemented effective March 1, 2023.
-The cost to implement adjustments in the FY 2023 budget were absorbed by vacancies and budgeted merit increases.
-Phase 2 of the study is proposed as of October 1, 2023.
-The following table outlines the Phase 1 and Phase 2 cost.
+The cost to implement adjustments in the FY 2023 budget was absorbed by vacancies and budgeted merit increases.
+Phase 2 of the study will be implemented effective January 1, 2024.
+The following table outlines the Phase 1 and Phase 2 impact on the FY 2024 budget.

-Police and Fire General Employees Part-Time Employees Phase 1 - Adjustments March 1, 2023 Adjusted Pay Plan Adjusted Pay Plan and adjusted wages based on class parity, meaning time in position.
+AMENDED Police and Fire General Employees Part-Time Employees Phase 1 - Adjustments March 1, 2023 Adjusted Pay Plan Adjusted Pay Plan and adjusted wages based on class parity, meaning time in position.
 If employee made more than the calculated time in position, no increase was given.
-No Changes Average Adjustment 4.7% 89 out of 153 positions received an increase NA Cost \$512,000 \$464,345 \$0.00 Phase 2 - Adjustments October 1, 2023 Adjusted Pay Plan 2% increase across the board Bring wages to minimum of \$15 per hour. % Change 2% Cost \$459,000 \$215,000 \$75,000 TOTAL ESTIMATED IMPACT TO ALL FUNDS \$1,725,345
+No Changes Average Adjustment 4.7% 89 out of 153 positions received an increase NA Cost \$512,000 \$464,345 \$0.00 Phase 2 - Adjustments January 1, 2024 Adjusted Pay Plan 2% increase across the board Bring wages to minimum of \$15 per hour. % Change 2% Cost \$345,000 \$161,250 \$50,000 TOTAL ESTIMATED IMPACT TO ALL FUNDS \$1,532,595